Blaze-stack/Blaze-stack/README.md

 ### About me
-Hi i'm Blaze a self tought python dev.
+Hi i'm Blaze a self taught python dev.

 i mainly work on automation tools and malware